Skip to main content

 Two-way sync of the right records

-We connect BigCommerce bidirectionally to the systems that matter: orders, stock levels, products, prices, customers and refunds stay consistent between your store, your accounting system, CRM and inventory tool.
-A change in one place updates the others, so there is a single agreed version of every record.
+We connect BigCommerce both ways to the systems that matter: orders, products, variants and SKUs, stock on hand, price lists, customers, customer groups and refunds stay consistent between your store, your accounting ledger, your CRM and your inventory tool.
+Change a price or an on-hand figure in the system that owns it and the others follow, so there is one agreed version of each record instead of three that quietly disagree.

 Enter once